 The Capstone Project Guidelines updated annually, describe the proposal and implementation process.
 Students may work on their projects individually or in a group of up to 3 students.
-The Capstone Course, ENVRES 290, is offered in the Autumn and Winter quarters for the 2020-21 academic year.
+The Capstone Course, ENVRES 290, is offered in the Autumn and Winter quarters for each academic year.

 View students' Capstone Project presentations using the password ViaOrtega.

 NOTE: Due to the COVID-19 crisis, this quarter's projects were presented in an online and remote format.

 |Opportunities for Energy Efficiency Resources in North American Capacity Markets|